jjjiia/spring2019/schedule.md

 - Special Topic 3 Text
 - Final Project Iteration 1
+- Troubleshooting Clinic 2

 ________________________________________________________________________________

 WEEK 13: APRIL 19

-- Desk Crits and Group Work
+- Desk Crits and Group Work - Guests Review Option 1
-- Troubleshooting Clinic 2
+- Troubleshooting Clinic 3
-- Final Project Prototype final version before guests

 ________________________________________________________________________________

 WEEK 14: APRIL 26

-- Final review with guests!
+- Desk Crits and Group Work - Guests Review Option 2

 ________________________________________________________________________________
 WEEK 15: MAY 3

-- Final Showcase!
+- Discussion on what's next - where do you go from here?
 - Visit each other’s projects, chat about next steps, have a good time.
-- Final Assignment: Publish your final project and all the documentation
+- Final Assignment: Publish your final project and all the documentation.
 - Complete exit survey

 ____________________________________________________________________________________